mrchantey/ecsy-baby/README.md

 - Instead of a `WebGLRendererComponent`, ecsy-baby has a
 - In babylonjs all objects inherit from a node except for a scene

+### Danger zone
+- The current implementation of the 'execute' method means that only systems with a populated query will be run.
+	- This means that systems which run on external resources or singletons may be excluded from the execute loop.

 ### Changelog